- NACE Challenge

 IBAN: GB77 LOYD 3096 3501 2402 62

 BIC/SWIFT: LOYD GB 21023

-Cancellations/transfers for events, CPD, consultancy or Challenge Award visits
+Cancellations/transfers for courses, conferences, bespoke CPD, consultancy or Challenge Award visits

 Membership payments are non-refundable.
 Membership is annual and can be cancelled after one year.